kide-vm/kide/README.md

 ### Ruby

-Ruby is input layer, we use whitequarks parser to parse ruby and transform it to Vool.
+Ruby is input layer, we use whitequarks parser to parse ruby.
+The untyped ast is then transformed into a typed version.
+The classes and fields follow the ast output pretty much one to one.
+The we transform to Vool, removing much of ruby's "fluff".

 ### Vool